⟵ hearthere ⟶

 You can check the addition of the schema by clicking on Connect code.

-Search limit is set to 20 by default.
-If you need to display a different maximum number of search options, enter the number.
+Search limit is 20 by default.
+If you need to display a different maximum number of search options, enter a number.

 We do not recommend setting a large number, as they will not fit on the screen anyway.